EyalSchiff/Final-Project/README.md

 The read path utilizes zero-latency combinational logic:
 * **MISS (`hit = 0`):** The address belongs to a "strong" cell.
 The controller fetches the data directly from the GC-eDRAM array.
 * **HIT (`hit = 1`):** The address belongs to a "weak" cell.
 Even if the data inside the eDRAM has naturally decayed to an unknown state (`1'bx`), the controller toggles an output multiplexer to flawlessly fetch the intact data from the SRAM.

-### 3. Dynamic Power Gating
-The ultimate goal is power reduction.
-When the LUT flags a "HIT" during a memory access, the Top-Level controller actively disables the Write Enable (`we`) and Read Enable (`re`) signals to the main GC-eDRAM array.
-This prevents the large, highly capacitive array from switching unnecessarily, saving substantial dynamic power.

 ---